Scolarship for Campus courses

 All applicants must meet course/program requirements as listed on the Siebel Institute website and catalog.

 Additionally, please answer the following questions in essay format:

-Additionally please provide two letters of recommendation, with one letter being from a professional brewer, in support of your application along with relevant contact information for all parties.
+Please provide two letters of recommendation, with one letter being from a professional brewer, in support of your application, along with relevant contact information for all parties.